petk/php-build-system/docs/cmake/ext/libxml.md

 Configure the `libxml` extension.

-This extension provides support for XML parser and toolkit libxml.
+This extension provides XML parser and toolkit support using libxml2 library.

 ## EXT_LIBXML